isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 To say "`T` is `Sortable`":

-    template<typename T>       // Correct but verbose: "The parameter is requires Sortable<T>   // of type T which is the name of a type void sort(T&);             // that is Sortable"
+    template<typename T>       // Correct but verbose: "The parameter is
+    //    requires Sortable<T>   // of type T which is the name of a type void sort(T&);             // that is Sortable"

-    template<Sortable T>       // Better: "The parameter is of type T void sort(T&);             // which is Sortable"
+    template<Sortable T>       // Better (assuming language support for concepts): "The parameter is of type T void sort(T&);             // which is Sortable"

-    void sort(Sortable&);      // Best: "The parameter is Sortable"
+    void sort(Sortable&);      // Best (assuming language support for concepts): "The parameter is Sortable"

 The shorter versions better match the way we speak.
 Note that many templates don't need to use the `template` keyword.

+##### Note

+"Concepts" are defined in an ISO Technical specification: [concepts](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
+A draft of a set of standard-library concepts can be found in another ISO TS: [ranges](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/n4569.pdf)
+Currently (July 2016), concepts are supported only in GCC 6.1.
+Consequently, we comment out uses of concepts in examples; that is, we use them as formalized comments only.
+If you use a compiler that supports concepts (e.g., GCC 6.1), you can remove the `//`.

 ##### Enforcement